jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 The minimum length of a packet was originally designed to exceed the round-trip time of a packet at the maximum segment length in order to facilitate the detection of collisions.
 Given the 100 meter maximum segment length specified in 802.3, this corresponds roughly to 10 bits at 10Base-T and 100 bits at 100Base-TX.

-However, for 1000Base-T, this increases to 1000 bits (125 bytes), nearly double the minimum length of an Ethernet frame.
+However, for 1000Base-T, this increases to 1000 bits (125 bytes), nearly double the minimum length of an Ethernet frame (64 bytes).
-This means that a station transmitting the minimum length frame may produce a collision it is unable to detect.
+This means that a station transmitting the minimum length frame may produce collisions it is unable to detect.
 1000Base-T addressed this deficiency by introducing carrier extension, a control word that extends the packet without extending the length of the frame.

 As half-duplex 1000Base-T was never commercially available, it is rarely implemented in real hardware.